Elektroforeningen/Arendalsuka-Multicam-Stream/README.md

 * The Video and Audio must be in sync on the live stream
 * The live stream should be on Facebook and LinkedIn at the same time

-Because the video and audio must be in sync on the live stream, and the speaker for the audience at locaton must also be in sync, it was decided to split the audio output from the RØDE microphone receiver to 1 of the 3 MEVO start cameras and the speaker.
+Because the video and audio must be in sync on the live stream, and the speaker for the audience at location must also be in sync, it was decided to split the audio output from the RØDE microphone receiver to 1 of the 3 MEVO start cameras and the speaker.

 # Table of contents:
 * [Hardware](https://github.com/Elektroforeningen/Arendalsuka-Multicam-Stream/edit/main/README.md#hardware)